Paul Hinshelwood: Career

 "Doris", as he was known by the fans, although his dressing room nickname was "Fish", originally began as a striker, but did not play that well in the role.
 In November 1976, Hinshelwood switched to playing at right-back.
 Along with future England left-back Kenny Sansom, he shored up the Palace defence, and the club were promoted twice in three seasons, to reach the First Division in 1979.
 In that season, Hinshelwood only missed one game, as Palace went up as champions.

 Palace spent two years in the top flight, and Hinshelwood was voted as the fans' "Player of the Year" for both.
 As well as this, he gained two caps for the England under-21 side.

 Hinshelwood left Palace in 1983, transferring to Oxford United.
 There, he won the Third Division title for the first time (Palace had only gone up in third place).
 He then transferred back to south-London, to Millwall, where he won promotion to Division 2.
 He was then sold for a nominal sum along with Nicky Chatterton to Colchester United and then went to non-league clubs Basildon United, Dartford and Chelmsford City.

 Later, he would reunite with former Palace teammate Steve Kember, as his assistant at Whyteleafe, and would become their manager after Kember left to take up a coaching role at Palace.

 In 2005, Paul was named in Palace's Centenary XI.

 Personal life and death

 Hinshelwood's family also have a strong footballing background.
 His father Wally was a professional footballer in the 1950s and '60s, most notably at Reading and Bristol City.
-His older brother Martin played for Crystal Palace before his career was cut short because of injury, and became Director of Football at Brighton as well as managing the club for a time.
+His older brother Martin played for Crystal Palace before his career was cut short because of injury, and became Director of Football at Brighton & Hove Albion as well as managing the club for a time.
 Paul's son Adam is also a retired professional and his son Paul Jr. also had a football career.
 His nephew (Martin Hinshelwood's son) Danny and grandson Jack were also professional footballers.

 He died in January 2022, at the age of 65.
 Crystal Palace announced his death on their website, on 15 January.